admullen93/admullen93.github.io/pages/exception.md

 If you have you have not signed up for a VA Slack Enterprise Grid Handbook account, you may submit a request [here]just the help desk?
 Be sure to check "!!!".

+Once your account is created, please visit [Getting Started](getting-started) to set up your account.

 If you have already signed up for a VA slack Enterprise Grid Handbook account, !!!can this case happen?

-You may [contact us](contact) you have questions, concerns, or comments related to VA Enterprise Slack.
+You may [contact us](contact) if you have questions, concerns, or comments related to VA Enterprise Slack.